erancha/urban-geo-pulse/architecture/architecture-document-phase-1-REST.md

 ### Mobile application
 #### Role:
 - To **collect geospatial locations**, e.g. from cell phones, and send messages to the [Receiver](#receiver-service) service.
-- Each message is a geospatial **point** of the location in which the data was collected.
+- Each message contains a geospatial **point** of the location in which the data was collected.
+- Each message also contains a city code, e.g. NYC.
+This will be used by the backend to load the required geospatial into the database, thus allowing the system to be generic, suitable for any city providing the maps.

 <hr>